rooseasim/object-detection/README.md

-This project implements a real-time face detection and augmentation system utilizing OpenCV's Haar cascade classifiers.
-The application captures live video input from a webcam, detects human faces within the frames, and overlays graphical filters—such as hats—precisely positioned relative to detected facial regions.
+This project implements a real-time face detection and augmentation system utilizing OpenCV's  classifiers.
+The application captures live video input from a webcam, detects human faces within the frames, and overlays graphical filters—such as hats—precisely positioned relative to detected facial regions.it is lso secial instead of closing the whole tab their is a button ou can just control the cam to shut on or off..

 Key features include: